MSalmanTariq/react-google-one-tap-login/README.md

-# React - Google One Tap
+# React - Google One Tap Login

 React wrapper for google one tap authentication